devops329/devops/instruction/docker/docker.md

 Take a moment and consider what you can do with a tool like this.
 You can containerize **any** application that you get working in your development environment.
 You can create an image and push it up to a repository.
 You can then pull that image down to any container compatible environment and have your exact same application running in seconds.

-Take a screenshot of the resulting output and upload it to the Canvas assignment.
 This should look something similar to the following.

 ![Running a container](runningAContainer.png)